-In this article I’m going to tell you all about my trip across my Pacific Ocean on a cargo ship, and tell you everything you need to know about booking your own cargo ship adventure.
+In this article I’m going to tell you all about my trip across the Pacific Ocean on a cargo ship, and tell you everything you need to know about booking your own cargo ship travel adventure.

 (There shall also be videos of men dancing badly.
 You have been warned!)